MdZakiIrshad/security_audit/README.md

 # Function explaination
-User and Group Audits:
+# User and Group Audits:
 Lists all users and groups.
 Checks for non-standard users with UID 0 (root privileges).
 Identifies users without passwords or with weak passwords.
-File and Directory Permissions:
+# 2 File and Directory Permissions:
 Scans for world-writable files and directories.
 Ensures .ssh directories have secure permissions.
 Reports files with SUID/SGID bits set.
-Service Audits:
+# 3 Service Audits:
 Lists all running services.
 Ensures critical services like sshd, iptables, firewalld are running.
 Checks for services listening on non-standard or insecure ports.
-Firewall and Network Security:
+# 4 Firewall and Network Security:
 Verifies if a firewall is active.
 Lists firewall rules and checks for IP forwarding.
 Reports open ports and associated services.
-IP and Network Configuration Checks:
+# 5 IP and Network Configuration Checks:
 Identifies public and private IPs.
 Ensures sensitive services are not exposed on public IPs.
-Security Updates and Patching:
+# 6 Security Updates and Patching:
 Checks for available security updates.
 Ensures automatic updates are configured.
-Log Monitoring:
+# 7 Log Monitoring:
 Monitors logs for suspicious activities.
-Server Hardening Steps:
+# 8 Server Hardening Steps:
 Configures SSH for key-based authentication.
 Disables IPv6 if not required.
 Secures the bootloader with a password.
+# 9 Reporting and Alerting:
+Generates a summary report of the audit and hardening process (report.txt).
-Custom Security Checks:
+# 10 Custom Security Checks:
 Allows for custom checks defined in a configuration file (custom_checks.conf).
 Reporting and Alerting: